lucianocastr/manualesS/_manuales/en/cuora-neo/altas-bajas-modificaciones.md

 {: .item-step  .mdl-cell--12-col}
 To activate and deactivate the available functions in this module of the menu you must press on the boxes colored in gray.
 When you do it the box disappears, and you will see a check mark.

+- Select the Replace PLU with number option to assign a different value to the PLU number in the barcode formation.
+- Select UPC / Fixed Barcode and enter a value that will be assigned as the PLU's fixed barcode.

 {: .item-step  .mdl-cell--12-col}
 In the line **Replace PLU by the number** you can use the arrows located in the box's extremes or enter the number using the numeric keypad.